Como escolher entre diferentes materiais de impressão 3D para o seu projeto?

 1. Evaluate Long-Term Use

 Na tecnologia Yigu, we believe choosing 3D printing different materials should follow a “needs-first, cost-optimized” principle.
 Many clients overspecify materials—for example, usando Metal Powder for a non-load-bearing industrial prototype, which increases costs by 5–10x.
-Our team recommends starting with a “test material”: Usar PLA Para verificações iniciais de design, Petg for functional prototypes, and only upgrade to Nylon ou Metal if real-world testing proves it’s necessary.
-We also help clients address material limitations (Por exemplo, secagem PETG/Nylon to prevent printing defects) to ensure consistent results.
+Our team recommends starting with a “test material”: Usar PLA for initial design checks, PETG for functional prototypes, and only upgrade to Nylon ou Metal if real-world testing proves it’s necessary.
+We also help clients address material limitations (por exemplo, secagem PETG/Nylon to prevent printing defects) to ensure consistent results.
 This approach balances performance and cost, helping projects launch faster.

 Perguntas frequentes: Common Questions About 3D Printing Different Materials

-1. P: Can I use PLA to make food-contact parts (Por exemplo, a snack container)?
+1. P: Can I use PLA to make food-contact parts (por exemplo, a snack container)?

 1. P: Why is TPU harder to print than PLA, and how can I fix printing issues?